 Where we need your personal information to help us get better at everything we do

-These are things we consider to be our legitimate interests.
+These are things we consider to be our legitimate interests, some of which are more relevant to certain Co-op Group businesses than others.

 - Developing an understanding of the activities, preferences, and requirements of our Members and Customers.
 For example, we’ll track activity on our website using cookies to understand the pages people visit so we can offer the best layout of our site.
 Sometimes we’ll contact you to seek feedback on a product or service you’ve requested.